What She Can Do

 Without a word, the girl stood and made her way to her room, her mind racing.

-An ignorant maid, indeed!
-She had been just a child then.
-It had taken months for Lady Aghata to wean her off the "yes, ma'am" and constant bowing.
+An ignorant maid, indeed?!
+She’d been just a child then.
+It had taken months for Lady Aghata to wean her off the “yes, ma’am” and constant bowing.
 Though sometimes, she still felt a twitch in her spine when the Lady spoke to her with a little more force.
 But to call her a maid was an exaggeration.

 Songs of distant lands, mountains, wars, bloody rivers, warriors, princesses, and love.
-As a little girl, she hadn't understood that the song had stirred something within her.
-The song had cleansed her soul like a purifying fire, and all she knew was that she wanted to be there — where these things happened.
+As a little girl, she didn’t understand that the song stirred something within her.
+The song cleansed her soul like a purifying fire, and all she knew was that she wanted to be there – where these things happened.

-She had spent that night in the wandering bard's wagon.
-She found blankets, and it wasn't much colder than the musty attic.
-The bard had left before dawn, and it wasn't until noon that he heard the faint groan after a bumpy jolt.
-Aliarra remembered how she had begged the young man with the sad face not to take her back, not to hand her over to the soldiers.
-Looking back, she had convinced him to abduct her.
+She spent that night in the wandering bard’s wagon.
+She found blankets, and it wasn’t much colder than the musty attic.
+The bard left before dawn, and it wasn’t until noon that he heard the faint groan after a bumpy jolt.
+Aliarra remembered how she’d begged the young man with the sad face not to take her back, not to hand her over to the soldiers.
+Looking back, she’d convinced him to abduct her.

-They had wandered together for months.
+They wandered together for months.
 Aliarra learned how to hide from prying eyes.
 How to disappear in the blink of an eye, whether in a crowd or an empty room.
 But one cool, stormy morning, they arrived at the castle, and the bard left her here.
-He left her.
-She had waited for him to return, but he never did.
-His last words still echoed in her ears: "Promise me you'll listen to Lady Aghata.
-Do what she says as though it were me telling you."
-And with tears-streaked cheeks, her voice breaking, she had promised.
+He abandoned her.
+She waited for him to return, but he never did.
+His last words still echoed in her ears: “Promise me you’ll listen to Lady Aghata.
+Do what she says as though it were me telling you.”
+And with tears-streaked cheeks, her voice breaking, she promised.
 Now, as she wiped the tears away upon entering her room, she realised she had to go.
-No matter how many years she had waited, Nephrit had not come for her.
-She still didn't know where she was going.
-How would he ever find her if he did come looking?
+No matter how many years she’d been waiting, Nephrit never came for her.
+She still didn’t know where she was going.
+How would he ever find her if he came looking?

-"Do you really love being here so much?" a soft voice spoke behind her.
+“Do you really love being here so much?” a soft voice came behind her.

 Her whole body froze, her movement cut off mid-way.
 But a moment later, she turned around with the agility of a panther and threw herself onto the man.
 She buried her face in his shoulder, holding him tightly.
 She would recognise this voice among a thousand others, the one that had sung to her about life and wonders.